vineet4196/Spring-Boot-And-Spring-Cloud-Microservices/Notes.md

 - **@Controller**: Marks a class as a Spring MVC controller.
 - **@RestController**: Combines @Controller + @ResponseBody; all methods return HTTP responses directly (usually as JSON).
 - **@RequestMapping**: Maps requests to controllers/classes or methods for any HTTP method.
+Helps define base url at class level.
 - **@GetMapping**, **@PostMapping**, **@PutMapping**, **@PatchMapping**, **@DeleteMapping**: Specialized mappings for specific HTTP methods.
 - **@PathVariable**: Binds a variable from the URL path.
 - **@RequestParam**: Binds a variable from the query string.